OBO, Inc. v. Apache Corp., 2018 Tex. App. LEXIS 8392,

 Takeaways and Insights

 As the OBO case illustrates, numerous issues can arise when parties elect to engage a non-owning operator.
 As a result, JOA parties seeking to appoint a non-owner as operator often expressly address the subject through custom provisions in the operating agreement or by separate written agreements.
-For example, some operating agreements include within their custom provisions a paragraph expressly granting the designated operator the right to delegate duties to a third party operator as an independent contractor, and addressing the non-operators’ rights and obligations with respect that contract operator.
+For example, some operating agreements include within their custom provisions a paragraph expressly granting the designated operator the right to delegate duties to a third party operator as an independent contractor and addressing the non-operators’ rights and obligations with the respect to that contract operator.
 As an independent contractor, you need to ensure that you hire the right sub-contractor for the job, which subsequently means brushing up on your skills.
 You can look at these different approaches to working as an independent contractor to brush up on your knowledge and ensure you hire the right sub-contractor that will work well with you, depending on the way you go about your job.

 AAPL’s Model Form-610 Operating Agreement itself was updated in 2015 to include a provision addressing the use of non-owner operators.
 The 2015 version of that form includes a new provision in article V.A. expressly allowing non-owning operators but expressly requires, as a condition precedent, the non-owner operator and the non-operators to first enter into a separate agreement governing their relationship.
 This “separate agreement” is a firm condition precedent under the 2015 form, as the provision goes on to explain that “the failure of a non-owning operator and Non-Operators to enter into such a separate agreement…shall disqualify said non-owning operator from serving as Operator, and a party owning an interest in the Contract Area must instead be designated as Operator.”